Skip to Content

 Diet

-The adult alligator feeds mainly on fishes, small mammals, and birds but may sometimes take prey as large as deer or cattle.
-Though carnivores usually only eat meat, alligators will also munch on fruit such as wild grapes, elderberries, and citrus fruits directly from trees.
-Alligators may help spread the seeds of these fruits throughout their habitats.
+The bigger alligators eats mainly fishes, small mammals, and birds but may sometimes take prey as large cattle.
+Also, alligators eat fruits such as wild fruit directly from trees.

 Behavior